SHARC Concepts System: How to Use The Concepts System to Access Data for SHARC Research Projects

 Complete and submit the Concept Submission Form.

-For a copy of the Concept Research Plan, click here
+For the Concept Research Plan template, click here.

 Step 2: Review Process

-Upon receipt of your Concept submission, the SHARC Concept Review Committee comprised of SHARC Core and Affiliate Faculty and study-related researchers will review your proposed study.
+Upon receipt of your Concept submission, the SHARC Concept Review Committee will review your proposed study.
 Committee members have 14 days to return review with feedback.
+To facilitate the concept review process, the concept investigator may be invited to the concept meeting to present the concept study plan and get feedback from the Concept Review Committee during the meeting.

 Approval: If the project is viable and does not overlap with an existing SHARC Concept and if the data is available to support the study, you will receive approval to access the data variables you have requested.
 SHARC Faculty who have participated in the review of your proposal may request to join the Writing Group for your project.